UltimatePea/Interesting-Code-Snippets/InductiveFamiliesConstructors.md

 Use of inversion in agda (OPLSS 2013 agda 1 at 59:00)

 Dependent pattern matching is the unification of constructors with things you have.
 (OPLSS 2013 agda 2 at 3:57)

+Inversion is the process of defining constructor arguments in terms of other stuff.
+(OPLSS 2013 agda 2.1 at 8:22)